 Written by Support InfoBridge

-Currently we have two ways of authenticating users with the Exchange Online Synchronizer, as of Synchronizer version 3.2.314
+Currently, we have two ways of authenticating users with the Exchange Online Synchronizer.
+We support Basic Authentication and OAuth

 For all the preparation and installation articles please see the sections Prepare and Install

-|The latest information from Microsoft learns that, effective October 1, 2022, they will begin to permanently disable Basic Auth in all tenants, regardless of usage (with the exception of SMTP Auth, which can still be re-enabled after that).
+|The latest information from Microsoft learns that, effective October 1, 2022, Basic Authentication will be permanently disabled in all tenants, regardless of usage (with the exception of SMTP Auth, which can still be re-enabled after that).
 More info|

 - For On-Premise Exchange customers nothing will change, you can still use the Synchronizer the way you are used to.
 Install the latest version to get the latest features and fixes.

-- For O365/Exchange Online customers who use the Synchronizer in ranked mode the new OAuth will eventually need to be used.
+- For M365/Exchange Online customers who use the Synchronizer in ranked mode the new OAuth will eventually need to be used.
 This means that the linked users will need to be re-linked with the new Office 365 Token Authentication Manager.
 See this article

-- For O365/Exchange Online customers who want to start using the new Synchronizer with OAuth but do not want to move all users in 1 go, the Synchronizer can be used in a mixed mode.
+- For M365/Exchange Online customers who want to start using the new Synchronizer with OAuth but do not want to move all users in 1 go, the Synchronizer can be used in a mixed mode.
 Using the Sync in mixed mode, both in Basic Authentication and OAuth gives you the change to move the users in smaller parts.
 More information

 OAuth and the Microsoft 365 Token Authentication Manager

 In the new version of the Synchronizer we use the Microsoft 365 Token Authentication Manager to let the users themselves authorize the Synchronizer to their Calendar.

 How the Microsoft 365 Token Authentication Manager works is described in this article.